Hypergraph Isomorphism for Groups with Restricted Composition Factors: Isomorphism for Graphs of Bounded Genus

 \section{Isomorphism for Graphs of Bounded Genus}

-In this section, we present another, slightly more involved application of our results and give an algorithm solving the isomorphism problem for graphs of Euler genus at most $g$ in time $n^{\CO((\log g)^{c})}$ for some absolute constant $c$.
+In this section, we present another application of our results and give an algorithm solving the isomorphism problem for graphs of Euler genus at most $g$ in time $n^{\CO((\log g)^{c})}$ for some absolute constant $c$.
 Actually, we prove a more general result.

 Recall that a graph $H$ is a minor of another graph $G$ if $H$ can be obtained from $G$ by removing vertices as well as removing and contracting edges.
 Also define $K_{m,n}$ to be the complete bipartite graphs with $m$ vertices on the left side and $n$ vertices on the right side.
 Let $h \geq 3$ and define $\CC_h$ to be the class of graphs that exclude $K_{3,h}$ as a minor.